 Tenure-track Faculty Position in Human Genetics and Genomics

 The successful applicant will develop a vibrant, independent, extramurally-funded research program in human genetics and genomics.
-Other responsibilities will include teaching and mentoring of undergraduate, graduate, and medical students.
-Applicants must have a Ph.D. or M.D., 2 years postdoctoral experience and demonstrated excellence in research and teaching.
-Modern laboratory space, extensive computational infrastructure and substantial resources are available.
+Other responsibilities will include teaching and mentoring of graduate students and medical students.
+Applicants must have a Ph.D. or M.D., postdoctoral experience, and demonstrated excellence in research and teaching.